Berrios, G.E., The History of Mental Symptoms (Cambridge Univ. Press, 1996). Chapter 6 of this book is about obsessions and compulsions.

 Berrios, G.E. & Porter, R., eds., The History of Clinical Psychiatry (New York: New York University Press, 1995).
 Chapter 22, written by Berrios, is about OCD.

 Berrios, G.E., "Obsessional disorders during the nineteenth century: terminological and classificatory issues," in W.F.
-Bynum et al., eds., The Anatomy of Madness: Essays in the History of Psychiatry (London: Tavistock Pubs., 1985), pp.167-87.
+Bynum et al., eds., The Anatomy of Madness: Essays in the History of Psychiatry (London: Tavistock Pubs., 1985), 167-87.

-Bramwell, J. Milne, On Imperative Ideas, Brain: A Journal of Neurology, 1895, vol. XVIII, pp. 331-351.
+Bramwell, J. Milne, On imperative ideas, Brain: A Journal of Neurology, 1895, xviii: 331-351.
 In this 1895 article, the author surveys the history of ideas about obsessions and compulsions throughout the 19th century.
 The article is an excellent secondary source on the history of OCD.

 Dolnick, Edward, Madness on the Couch: Blaming the Victim in the Heyday of Psychoanalysis (Simon & Schuster, 1998).
 Chapters 15 and 16 critique the Freudian view of obsessional illness.
 The book quotes from many of Freud's writings on the subject.